fabianvanhummel/basements-and-lizards/README.md

 ### State

 Whenever the players perform a certain action on a book component, this will be stored in the state.
 For example, if the party `move to [direction]`, the location state will change to the location the party moves towards.
-Or when a player picks up an item, this should be represented in his invertory state.
+Or when a player picks up an item, this should be represented in his inventory state.

 Playthrough state:
 - location (slug)